afantes/Front-End-Tasks/README.md

 => Increase Numbers On Scrolling : The mission of the code is to create a count animation effect for numerical values when the user scrolls to a specific section of the page.
 The objective is to animate the numbers gradually increasing until they reach their respective goal values.

 => Animate Width On Scrolling : The mission of the code is to update the width of progress spans when the user scrolls to a specific section of the page.
 The objective is to visually represent progress or completion by adjusting the width of the spans dynamically.

+=> Clip Path : The mission of the code is to demonstrate the usage of the clip-path property in CSS.
+The objective is to visually showcase the versatility of the clip-path property in creating various shapes and applying them to elements on the page.